 Advertisement

-Complications usually result from severe, long-term, chronic colitis.
+Complications usually result from severe, long-term colitis.
 They can include:

 Your healthcare provider will begin by asking you about your symptoms, when they began and what you were eating and drinking at the time.
-They’ll ask you about your current medications and any health conditions that you’ve been recently treated for.
-They’ll physically examine you, then move on to medical tests.
+They’ll ask you about your current medications and any health conditions that you have.
+After a physical examination, they may recommend medical tests.
 These are likely to include blood tests, stool tests and imaging tests to look at your colon.

-In particular, endoscopic tests that visualize the inside of your colon with a lighted scope can be helpful in diagnosing the type of colitis you have.
-Endoscopic exams, including colonoscopy and flexible sigmoidoscopy, allow healthcare providers to take tissue samples from the inside of your colon (biopsy).
-Healthcare providers can learn important information by examining tissue samples in the lab.
+Endoscopic tests that check the inside of your colon with a lighted camera can be helpful in diagnosing the type of colitis you have.
+Colonoscopy and flexible sigmoidoscopy also allow your provider to take tissue samples from the inside of your colon (biopsy).
+Analyzing the tissue sample can help them figure out the cause of your symptoms.

 Treatment for colitis depends on the type and the cause.
 It may include: